jiinjeong/CSVolunteer/README.md

       * Live Preview: You can view a live preview of your webpage that updates automatically as you code.
         * (Note: This feature is only compatible with Google Chrome, not with other browsers.)
         * If you hover over an element in the HTML code (or a rule in the CSS code), Brackets will highlight that element (or the affected elements) in the live preview.
-	* If you hover over a color in image file path in your code, Brackets will display a small preview of it.
+        * If you hover over a color or an image filepath in your code, Brackets will display a small preview of it.
       * IntelliSense (suggestions as you code)
+        * When you start to type the name of an element, property, or value, Brackets will list possible completions of the word.
+          * Also, after you type a CSS property, Brackets will list possible values.
+          * To accept Bracket's top suggestions, press "enter".
+To accept a latter suggestion, press the down arrow key until that suggestion is highlighted, and then press "enter".
         * When you code in HTML, after you type an opening tag, Brackets will automatically provide the closing tag.
-        * When you code in CSS, after you type a property, Brackets will list possible values.
+      * Multi-Line Indentation: You can increase the indentation of multiple lines of code simultaneously.
+        * To do so, highlight the desired lines and press "tab".
     * If you would like to use Brackets, here is how to get started:
-      * Download the program from [brackets.io](http://brackets.io).
+      * Download the program from [brackets.io](http://brackets.io) and run through the installation.
       * Open the program, and click "File" (in the top left).
         * To create, open, and edit a new document, select "New."
           * To give it a file name, select "File" and then "Save As."
 Make sure that the file name ends in `.html`.